I decided to take up playing tennis again in September 2017 (after a gap of about 20 years!).

 Playing tennis also improves your metabolic function, making it easier for you to lose weight if you are on a diet and helping your body burn calories more efficiently.

 At the same time, you are lowering body fat as you move and exercise.
 This decrease in body fat is wonderful for your overall health not only because it reduces the risk of medical problems, but also because it makes it easier for you to move your body without pain.

 Athletes who play tennis on a regular basis strengthen their muscles and increase their flexibility.
 The natural movements of tennis are a great workout for anyone, no matter their physical fitness level, and help not only to tone muscles, but also to make the body more flexible overall.

 Because players are moving in all directions and need to be able to react quickly to the location of the ball, they work out muscles that may normally be neglected in other sports.

-Unlike some other sports that offer a great workout but aren’t a lot of fun, or vise-versa, tennis gets your heart pumping, keeps your blood flowing, and is enjoyable.
+Unlike some other sports that offer a great workout but aren’t a lot of fun, or vice-versa, tennis gets your heart pumping, keeps your blood flowing, and it’s enjoyable.